Treating Pediatric Patients: A Comprehensive Two Day Course with Dr. Doron Kochman & Dr. Sean McLaren (Hands-On)

 CE Credits: 16

 AGD Code: 430

-*Boxed lunch included for in-person courses
+*Boxed lunch included

 This two day continuous hands-on comprehensive course will cover the most important issues that clinicians and their staff may encounter when interacting with pediatric patients and their families.

 - Identifying and managing age related differences in behavior

 - Basic principles of behavior guidance: